ghchinoy/internet-clock/README.md

 3.  **Open in Browser:** Open your web browser and navigate to the URL provided in the terminal (usually `http://localhost:32123`).

+### 2. Using a Standard Python Web Server (for production)

+This application is a standard [FastAPI](https://fastapi.tiangolo.com/) application and can be run with any ASGI-compliant server, such as Uvicorn.

+1.  **Install Dependencies:** Make sure you have Python and `uv` installed.
+Then, install the project dependencies:

+    ```bash
+    uv pip install -r requirements.txt
+    ```

+2.  **Run the Application:** Use `uv run` to start the application with the Uvicorn server:

+    ```bash
+    uv run main.py
+    ```

+3.  **Open in Browser:** Open your web browser and navigate to `http://localhost:32123`.

 ## Architecture

 This application is built with a combination of Python and JavaScript, leveraging the strengths of each for a robust and interactive experience.

+### FastAPI (Python)

+The application is a standard FastAPI web server.
+This allows it to be run with any standard ASGI server and provides a robust foundation for adding new API endpoints or other features.

 ### Mesop (Python)

 The core application logic, state management, and UI layout are all handled by the Mesop framework in Python (`main.py`).
-Mesop allows for a declarative, component-based approach to building web UIs entirely in Python.
+Mesop is integrated into the FastAPI server as a WSGI middleware, which allows it to handle the UI rendering and user interactions.

 ### Web Components (JavaScript)